 About… My dietary transition:

-Growing up in a French house, I used to love everything and anything that was cheese, duck, foie gras, saucisson, baguette, steak tartare, croissants and all creamy, rich pastries!
+Growing up in a French house, I used to love everything and anything that was cheese, duck, foie gras, saucisson, baguette, steak tartare, croissants and all creamy, rich, and fluffy pastries!
 In January 2013, coming back from Christmas holidays spent in France with my family, I decided I would challenge myself to be 100% vegetarian for an entire month.
 What pushed me to do this was: a) eating wayyyy too much over the break, and b) a class project whereby I had to keep a carbon footprint diary of all my activities, including my food consumption.
 This exercise was one of the best learning experience throughout my entire university program!
 It made me realize the huge amount of CO2 emissions that were directly and indirectly linked to the meat industry, and how I was contributing to these carbon emissions simply through my choice of the food I ate.
 I had always thought of myself of being conscientious of the environment (riding my bike or taking public transportation, recycling, take short showers), but my carbon footprint revealed I could do a whole lot better!

 So for the entire month of February (I guess I made it easy for me, choosing the shortest month of the year :s) I became vegetarian.
 I remember approaching this challenge as a game and have fun with it: looking up recipes online and discovering all these cool blogs, stacking up my grocery bag with veggies I had never cooked with, trying out new restaurants that catered to a vegetarian clientele, etc. At the end of the month I realized I didn’t miss meat at all, felt much more energized and just happier about my choices in regards to my environmental impact!
 I decided to stick to this diet, while still indulging in the occasional salmon filet.